Paul Vinelli: Career

 Vinelli remained in Honduras as Economic Advisor to the governments of Juan Manuel Gálvez and then Julio Lozano Díaz.
 In October 1956, Lozano was overthrown by a military junta.
 At the time, one of Vinelli's responsibilities was to manage the budget of the country.
 He had a disagreement with the new military leadership over expenses and they exiled him.
 He moved to the United States for several months.

 In 1957 he returned to Honduras.
-By the end of that year he joined Banco Atlántida, one of the largest private banks in the country, as Assistant to the CEO.
+By the end of that year he joined Banco Atlántida, one of the largest private banks in the country, as Assistant to the chief executive officer (CEO).
 He remained with the bank for forty years.
 From 1978 to 1995 he was CEO and chairman of the board, and then remained chairman of the board from 1995 until his death at age 74 in 1997.

 Vinelli had a transformative effect on Banco Atlántida and on banking in Honduras in general.
 Inside Banco Atlántida, he created generous retirement and health plans for employees.
-In the mid 60's, he helped the Vaccaro and D’Antoni family sell their majority interest in Banco Atlántida to Chase Manhattan Bank, making Banco Atlántida the first correspondent bank of Chase in Central America.
-He and David Rockefeller, CEO of Chase, developed a good working relationship during the decade that Chase had majority ownership in Banco Atlántida.
+In the mid 60's, he helped the Vaccaro and D'Antoni family sell their majority interest in Banco Atlántida to Chase Manhattan Bank, making Banco Atlántida the first correspondent bank of Chase in Central America.
+He and David Rockefeller, chief executive officer of Chase, developed a good working relationship during the decade that Chase had majority ownership in Banco Atlántida.
 Chase introduced new banking systems that made Banco Atlántida the most modern bank in Honduras, and other local banks followed its model.
 Under Vinelli's leadership Banco Atlántida became the largest bank in Honduras, both in assets and in number of bank branches.

 In the 1960s and 1970s Vinelli led a horizontal diversification of Banco Atlántida into a group that invested in multiple financial services, such as insurance (Seguros Atlántida) and information technology.
 The diversified model was later imitated by other major banks in Honduras.
 He also spearheaded a group of investors to create and grow a wide variety of companies, bringing advanced know-how to many industries.
 Some of the companies he helped start or grow were: Embotelladora La Reyna (Pepsi Cola bottling company), Hoteles de Honduras which owns the historic Hotel Honduras Maya, Cartonera Nacional, Convertidora Nacional de Papél y Cartón (paper/cardboard), Lotificadora San Fernando, Lotificadora Industrial, Rancho El Coco (real estate).

 Vinelli attended the International Monetary Fund and the World Bank annual meetings from 1950 to 1996.
 From 1968 to 1996 he was an alternate governor and then director of the Federación Latinoamericana de Bancos (FELABAN).
 The international banking contacts he made at these meetings were beneficial not only to Banco Atlántida but also to the government of Honduras, who he continued to advise in different capacities over his lifetime.